ConocoPhillips SPIRIT of Conservation 2022 Request for Proposals

-The ConocoPhillips SPIRIT of Conservation program is inviting applications for competitive grant funding to be awarded through the 2021 funding cycle.
-The purpose of this funding is to protect, restore, or enhance grassland, wetland, sage-steppe, and coastal habitats for birds; and to conduct identified priority avian research or monitoring, with an emphasis in focal geographies.
-The program is a partnership among ConocoPhillips, the National Fish and Wildlife Foundation, and the U.S. Fish and Wildlife Service.
-Approximately $1,300,000 is expected to be available for grant awards in 2021.
+The ConocoPhillips SPIRIT of Conservation program is inviting applications for competitive grant funding to be awarded through the 2022 funding cycle.
+The purpose of this funding is to help address the loss of 3 billion birds since 1970 by supporting projects that conserve, restore, or enhance grassland, wetland, sage-steppe, and coastal habitats for birds; or gather lacking bird population data with innovative methods, with an emphasis in focal geographies.
+The program is a partnership among ConocoPhillips, the National Fish and Wildlife Foundation (NFWF), and the U.S. Fish and Wildlife Service (USFWS).
+Approximately $1,100,000 is expected to be available for grant awards in 2022.

-Projects must occur within landscapes found from the northern slope of Alaska through to the north-south axis of the central United States, including the Texas and Louisiana Gulf Coast.
-Priority states include Alaska, Colorado, Louisiana, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming.
+Projects must occur in a major migratory route ranging from the northern slope of Alaska to the north-south axis of the central United States, including the Texas and Louisiana Gulf Coast.
+Priority states include Alaska, Louisiana, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming.

-To complete their annual life cycle, bird populations typically require a series of different seasonal or local habitats, for breeding, stopover, and wintering, as well as landscape linkages that allow travel between them.
-Fragmentation and degradation of these habitats can impede and negatively impact bird populations, highlighting the need to implement strategic conservation.
+To complete their annual life cycles, bird populations typically require a series of different seasonal or local habitats, for their breeding, stopover, and wintering periods.
+Loss, fragmentation, or degradation of these habitats can impede and negatively impact bird populations, highlighting the need to implement science-driven and strategic conservation.

-With geographic focal areas that span seasonal habitats and migratory routes from Alaska along the north–south axis of the central United States to the Gulf Coast, the ConocoPhillips SPIRIT of Conservation program focuses on improving habitat quality and quantity for both migratory and non-migratory bird populations.
-Within landscapes heavily dominated by working grasslands, wetlands, and sagebrush habitats, the program places a high priority on partnering with ranchers, farmers, and other private and public land managers to help improve landscape connectivity and habitat quality for birds dependent on these habitats.
-Examples of species to benefit from projects include, but are not limited to, shorebirds, waterbirds, and waterfowl along the coasts (Alaska, Louisiana, and Texas), sagebrush dependent birds in the interior west, to grassland dependent birds such as Baird’s sparrow, Sprague’s pipit, Chestnut-collared longspur, and McCown’s longspur found across the Great Plains.
-The SPIRIT of Conservation program will primarily support projects that address one or more of the following strategies.
+With geographic focal areas that span major migratory routes in Alaska and along the north–south axis of the central United States, including the Gulf Coast, the ConocoPhillips SPIRIT of Conservation program focuses on improving habitat quality and quantity for both migratory and non-migratory bird populations.
+Within landscapes heavily dominated by working grasslands, wetlands, and sagebrush habitats, the program places a high priority on partnering with ranchers, farmers, and other private, tribal, and public land managers to help improve landscape connectivity and habitat quality for birds dependent on these habitats.
+Examples of species to benefit from projects include, but are not limited to, shorebirds, waterbirds, and waterfowl along the coasts, sagebrush-dependent birds in the interior west, to grassland-dependent birds such as Baird’s sparrow, Sprague’s pipit, Chestnut-collared longspur, and thick-billed longspur found across the Great Plains.
+The program will primarily support projects that address the following strategies.

-- Restore or enhance grassland, sagebrush, wetland, and coastal habitats for birds: conduct restoration activities to expand or improve habitat patch size, connectivity, and quality; remove encroaching woody vegetation that negatively impacts grassland-nesting or sage-steppe habitat nesting birds; reduce invasive species’ impact on bird habitats; restore wetland function more beneficial to birds; and restore important breeding, wintering or stopover sites.
+- Restore or improve grassland, sagebrush, wetland, and coastal habitats for birds: Restore or enhance existing bird habitat in priority geographies.
+The ConocoPhillips SPIRIT of Conservation program will support projects that conduct restoration activities to expand or improve habitat patch size, connectivity, and quality; remove encroaching woody vegetation that negatively impacts grassland-nesting or sage-steppe habitat nesting birds; reduce invasive species’ impact on bird habitats; restore wetland function more beneficial to birds; and restore important breeding, wintering or stopover sites.

-- Protect key habitats for birds: Support fee title or conservation easement acquisitions for parcels with important habitat linkage/connectivity functions, or important breeding, wintering or stopover sites.
+- Conserve key habitats for birds: Support fee title or conservation easement acquisitions for parcels with important habitat linkage/connectivity functions, or important breeding, wintering or stopover sites.

-- Conduct identified priority research or monitoring: Increase the quality or quantity of bird population data that can be used to inform current and future habitat management decisions.
+- Conduct identified priority bird population research or monitoring: Increase the quality or quantity of bird population data that can be used to fill gaps and inform current and future habitat management decisions.
 Data should be useful at specific sites or in assessing bird use of habitats across breeding, wintering, or stopover ranges.
-Key information and knowledge gaps of interest can be found in the following report: Full Annual Cycle Conservation Strategy.
+Key data gaps can be found in the following report: Full Annual Cycle Conservation Strategy.

 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the SPIRIT of Conservation program has a list of metrics in Easygrants for applicants to choose from for future reporting.
 Applicants will select performance metrics at the Full Proposal stage only.
-We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
-If you do not believe an applicable metric has been provided, please contact Eric Forward to discuss acceptable alternatives.
+We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in Table 1 below).
+If you do not believe an applicable metric has been provided, please contact Bridget Collins at firstname.lastname@example.org to discuss acceptable alternatives.